 The tiger's face is quite a bit represented in the art of many Asian countries as well, angry and roaring.
 There, the tiger was once present, especially in South Korea and China.

-Want to learn how to make a perfect tiger drawing?
-Now you can make one that will be pretty realistic by following this simple step-by-step tiger drawing tutorial.
-By the end of this article, you will know how to draw a tiger-like image above simple shapes.
+Want to learn How to Draw a Tiger Face?
+By following this simple step-by-step tiger drawing tutorial that will be pretty realistic By the end of this article, you will know how to draw a tiger-like image above simple shapes.

-And don't worry, this tutorial is made for beginners as well as advanced.
+And don't worry, this drawing tutorial is made for beginners as well as advanced.

 All you need is a pencil or pen and a sheet of white or Canson paper.
 You can also prepare an eraser to correct your mistakes.
 It will also be helpful for one of the next steps.
 Also, make sure that your pens are erasable if you use them with an eraser, for example.